naveenraman/AzureApplicationArchitectureGuide/2_ArchitectureStyles.md

 - If you need higher availability than the Azure SLA for VMs provides, replicate the application across two regions and use Azure Traffic Manager for failover.

 #### Recommendation for N-tier architecture on virtual machines
+[Recommendation for N-tier architecture on virtual machines]: #recommendation-for-n-tier-architecture-on-virtual-machines
 ![](/images/n_tier_vms.PNG)

 - Each tier consists of two or more VMs, placed in an availability set or virtual machine scale set.